milestone-hafnia/trainer-classification/README.md

 ## Recommendation: Install and use VS-code as IDE
 You can use any IDE, but for this example we recommend you to install and use vs-code.

-## Get you HAFNIA API KEY
+## Get your HAFNIA API KEY
 The first step is to get your API KEY.
 Use this [guide](https://hafnia.readme.io/docs/create-an-api-key) to get it.
 Copy the API Key - you will need the API key in the next step.

 ## Setup your API key
-Alongside other dependencies, you have with 'uv sync' installed our package 'mdi-python-tools'.
+In the virtual python environment (created with 'uv sync'), you have also installed our 'mdi-python-tools' package.
 The package includes both a Command Line Interface (CLI) and a SDK to interact with our platform.

 Configure your machine to access our platform: